StuartRiffle/ragtag-tiger/README.md

 --llm-provider openai --llm-server http://localhost:5000/v1
 ```

 Running your own `llama.cpp` [server](https://github.com/ggerganov/llama.cpp) requires that you also run `examples/server/api_like_OAI.py` for OpenAI compatibility.
-Then you can connect the same way:
+Then you can connect in a similar way:
 ```
 --llm-provider openai --llm-server http://YOUR_SERVER:8081
 ```

 To use built-in `llama.cpp` [libraries](https://pypi.org/project/llama-cpp-python/) locally (without running your own server), supply a model filename to provider "llamacpp":
 ```
---llm-provider llamacpp --llm-model phind-codellama-34b-v2.Q4_K_M.gguf
+--llm-provider llamacpp --llm-model codellama-34b.Q4_K_M.gguf
 ```

 To connect to an actual [OpenAI](https://platform.openai.com/) endpoint: